WRansohoff/nmigen_rv32i_min/README.md

 The ALU, CSR, RAM, and ROM Python files each have their own testbench to run some basic unit tests.

-The CPU module's testbench runs the standard `rv32ui` [`RISC-V` instruction set tests](https://github.com/riscv/riscv-tests) for each operation, compiled with GCC.
-These tests cover most of the basic `RV32I` instructions, with the exception of `ECALL` and `EBREAK`.
+The CPU module's testbench runs the standard `rv32ui` [`RISC-V` instruction set tests](https://github.com/riscv/riscv-tests) for each operation, and the `rv32i` [`RISC-V` compliance tests](https://github.com/riscv/riscv-compliance).

-I also included the `RV32MI` `CSR`, and `EBREAK` tests for the most basic 'machine mode' implementation.
-The `tests/rv64ui_tests/` directory contains assembly code for those test cases, copied [from the `isa/` directory of the `riscv-tests` repository](https://github.com/riscv/riscv-tests/tree/master/isa).

-The `tests/test_roms/` directory contains auto-generated Python files with corresponding machine code instructions in a format that the CPU testbenches can interpret.
+The `tests/test_roms/` and `tests/compliance_roms` directories contains auto-generated Python files with corresponding machine code instructions in a format that the CPU testbenches can interpret.
 The auto-generated files are not included in the repository, so you'll need to run the `tests/gen_tests.py` script before you run the CPU testbenches:

     python3 tests/gen_tests.py